9 Best Budget Soundbars in the Philippines 2026 | Buying Guide Reviewed by Sound Engineer

 1 | JBL Bar 5.0 MultiBeam Channel Soundbar | ![]() | Experience 3D Surround Sound Everywhere | 5.0 | None | Compact | 27.9 x 2.3 x 3.9 inches | 2.81 kg | HDMI ARC, Optical digital input, USB, Bluetooth Alexa Multi-Room Music (MRM) compatible, Wi-Fi, AirPlay2 | |

-2 | Samsung C-Series Soundbar HW-C400 | ![]() | Big Sound, Small Package: Effortless Audio with Built-in Bass | 2.0 | Built-in | Compact | 25.2 x 2.6 x 4.2 inches | 2.0 kg | Bluetooth , Optical input, NFC, USB | |
+2 | Samsung C-Series Soundbar HW-C400 | ![]() | Big Sound, Small Package: Effortless Audio With Built-in Bass | 2.0 | Built-in | Compact | 25.2 x 2.6 x 4.2 inches | 2.0 kg | Bluetooth , Optical input, NFC, USB | |

 3 | Sony HT-S100F | ![]() | Compact Power, Immersive Sound, Effortless Connectivity | 2.0 | Built-in | Single | 35.5 x 2.5 x 3.5 inches | 2.4 kg | HDMI ARC (1 output), Optical audio input, USB Type-A (for music playback), Bluetooth | |